llpeterson/security/systems.md

 Alice; MD5, SHA-1, and the SHA-2 family are among the hashes that may be used in the digital signature.
-Her PGP application then generates a new session key for just this one message; AES and 3DES are among the supported symmetric-key ciphers.
+Her PGP application then generates a new session key for just this one message; AES and 3DES are among the supported secret-key ciphers.
 The digitally signed message is encrypted using the session key, then the session key itself is encrypted using Bob's public key and appended to the message.
 Alice's PGP application reminds her of the level of trust she had previously